spoons-and-mirrors/subtask2/README.md

 ### TL:DR - More agency, control and capabilities for commands

-This plugin affects how opencode handles slash commands with additional frontmatter parameters and enables parallel command execution.
-It is a set of new command features designed to better orchestrate, steer and keep the agentic loop alive.
+This plugin affects how opencode handles slash commands with additional frontmatter parameters and enables parallel command execution as well as chaining.
+Simple to use and designed to allow better orchestration, steerability and longevity of the agentic loop.
 Compose as simple or complex a workflow as you want.
+If you already know how opencode commands work, you'll be right at home.

 ### Key features